 Whether you’re planning a romantic holiday getaway, or you just want to sample the merriment that each of our inns has to offer on a B&B Holiday Tour, the inns of St. Augustine light up the holidays just as much as the town’s millions of lights.

 And even if you don't fancy yourself a "tourist," you may still want to go on one of the signature holiday tours offered in St. Augustine.

 The Bed & Breakfast Holiday Tour is when local inns deck their halls with boughs of holly, and oh so much more.
-In 2017, the tour takes place on Saturday and Sunday, December 9 and 10.
-Each inn is decorated thematically, and this year’s theme is “Coastal Christmas.”
+The tour typically takes place on Saturday and Sunday, in early December.
+Each inn is decorated thematically, and this year's theme is "Coastal Christmas."
 Partnered with local restaurants, the inns also sustain the holiday cheer throughout the two-day event with food and beverages.